-The Digital Health and Care strategy sets out a roadmap for the next five years for how we will transform services through the implementation of new technologies.
+The Digital Health and Care strategy sets out a roadmap for the next five years for how we will adopt new ways of working through the implementation of new technology.
 This will be challenging.
-However, digital technology plays a significant part in supporting the NHS Grampian's Plan for the Future and its greater adoption will be essential if that plan is to be a success.
+However, digital technology plays a significant part in supporting the NHS Grampian Clinical Strategy and it will enable us to deliver high quality, safe, effective and person centred services.